-She railed against the extra benefits Muslims get – “They can get to university now with very low scores, they get preferential treatment.
+She railed against the extra benefits Muslims get – “They can get to university now with very low scores.
+They get preferential treatment.
 The teachers here will soon all be Muslim.
 And no Greek will ever be taught.
 All the parents only speak to me in Turkish as it is…it’s not right.

-And…” she added “have you seen how good the cars they drive are?”
+And…” she added “Have you seen how good the cars they drive are?”

-I was disappointed to hear all this, having previously been impressed at the lack of prejudice or conflict here in these mixed areas.
+I was disappointed to hear all this, having previously been impressed at the lack of prejudice or conflict up here in these mixed areas.